bsl/send-sds/README.md

-libmidisds is a C library that uses alsa and libsndfile to interface your Linux system with devices supporting the MIDI Sample Dump Standard.
+libmidisd is a C library that uses alsa and libsndfile to interface your Linux system with devices supporting the MIDI Sample Dump Standard.
 Right now it is a just a command-line tool to get the